-Sometimes when baking sourdough bread, the simplest recipes prove to be some of the most satisfying.
+Sometimes when baking sourdough bread, the most straightforward recipes prove to be some of the most satisfying.
 And that's certainly the case with this easy no-knead sourdough bread: this dough is all hand mixed, given a few folds during bulk, proofed overnight, and baked straight away in the morning.
 No levain to make and no kneading, a bread that, somewhat paradoxically, satisfies more than some of the more complicated and involved recipes and formulas.

 No-knead sourdough bread formula